Welcome to Wrexham

 Welcome to Wrexham is an American sports documentary television series that premiered on August 24, 2022, on FX.
 The series documents the events of Welsh association football club Wrexham A.F.C. after its purchase by new owners, Ryan Reynolds and Rob McElhenney.
-The series received critical acclaim, winning eight Primetime Emmy Awards and two Critics' Choice Television Awards.
+The series received critical acclaim, winning eleven Primetime Emmy Awards and two Critics' Choice Television Awards.
 Its fourth season premiered on May 15, 2025, and a fifth season was announced days later.

+In April 2026, the show was renewed for three more seasons, taking the show through 2029.